LBruyne/Scalable-Collaborative-zkSNARK/README.md

 # Collaborative-GKR

-Rust implementation of the paper Scalable Collaborative zk-SNARK: Fully Distributed Proof Generation and Malicious Security.
+Rust implementation of the paper "Scalable Collaborative zk-SNARK: Fully Distributed Proof Generation and Malicious Security".

 To find the evaluations, check the examples in `dist-primitive`, `gkr` and the scripts in `hack`.